-“We believe that Mobile Stroke Treatment Unit care can potentially lead to not only reduced disability,” he says, “but also decreased length of stay in our hospitals and reduced cost to the healthcare system.”
+“We believe that Mobile Stroke Treatment Unit care can potentially lead to not only reduced disability,” she says, “but also decreased length of stay in our hospitals and reduced cost to the healthcare system.”

 NewYork-Presbyterian is giving tPA to victims of ischemic strokes, which account for approximately 87 percent of all strokes, about three times a week on the different MSTUs.
 This is about 150 patients a year.
 Dr. Lerario also cites telehealth in the MTSUs as a major driver in the program’s efficiency.
 When the program launched in October 2016, the ambulance had a neurologist on board for diagnosis and treatment decisions, but now information, such as CT scan results, are fed to a doctor remotely in real time.

-“Telehealth makes the process more efficient because when physicians were on board, we needed a larger group to cover the shifts and they were performing more duties,” he says.
+“Telehealth makes the process more efficient because when physicians were on board, we needed a larger group to cover the shifts and they were performing more duties,” she says.
 “Having the neurologist based at the hospital rather than on the ambulance allowed us to expand our program to serve Manhattan, Brooklyn, and Queens.
 Now one doctor can staff and communicate with three different ambulances all at the same time.”

 NewYork-Presbyterian’s three Mobile Stroke Treatment Units, the largest fleet of such units in the nation, are equipped with the same types of treatment, technology, and diagnostic capabilities that exist in the emergency room of a primary stroke center.
 This includes CT scans, neurological assessment by a stroke neurologist (via teleconference), and the ability to administer tPA.